colgiati/subsonik/README.md

 # subsonik
 Kotlin Android library for the Subsonic API.
+Uses retrofit to make the HTTP calls and kotlin coroutines.

 ## Usage